freedombox/FreedomBox/doc/dev/tutorial/components.rst

   from django.utils.translation import gettext_lazy as _

-  from plinth import app as app_module
+  from freedombox import app as app_module

   from . import manifest